 "Why-your love, of course."

 "But you didn't," he said wonderingly.
 "I still love you.
 I'll always love you."

 "Oh, no," she said, shaking her head.
 "I'm not going to inflict myself on you again.
 You're be'ter off without me."
-And then the last remnant of dishonesty fell away from self on you again.
-You're better on without me."
+And then the last remnant of dishonesty fell away from without me."
 And then the last remnant of dishonesty fell away from her, and she cried, "No, that's a lie!
 I will inflict myself on you, if you'll have me.
 I love you so much-and I've only just found it out, and I don't deserve it, but won't you take me back?"